MailGenie — Privacy Policy

 - Your Google account identity and Calendar access.
 With your consent,

-extension, and (b) create events on your Google Calendar when you click "Add to Calendar."
+extension, (b) create events on your Google Calendar when you click "Add to Calendar,"

 The requested scopes are